 I Want To Be 100% Natural Without Using Any Supplements

 That’s fine.
 I’ll be the first to say that you don’t need supplements to get strong and build muscle mass.
 If you can be consistent with a proper diet and weight training program, you're going to grow.
 However, there might come a time when you hit a plateau in your training and may need a slight boost to your weight training efforts.
 Creatine can certainly help with that since it provides a boost of short term energy in order to get you over that “hump”.

 Just remember, creatine is not a drug (steroid) or a hormone.
 Creatine is simply a protein and shouldn’t be confused with a hormone.
 Creatine is a dietary supplement and sold legally in stores across North America whereas, hormones are not.
 For more information about the safety and uses of creatine, go to building muscle 101's creatine information page here.

 Creatine is the most important natural fuel-enhancing supplement yet to be discovered for strength trainers, athletes, and body builders.
 Although it was isolated over 160 years ago, it is now becoming one of the most popular supplements of all time.
 And, unlike a lot of other supplements currently on the market, creatine is backed up with extensive research.
 I’ve personally used creatine for over 13 years and have yet to experience and negative side effects.
 I’ve gotten positive results for the use of creatine and use it in my training program.

 The decision to use creatine is totally up to you.
-The most important question, Is whether or not your are in the right position to take creatine.
+The most important question is whether or not you are in the right position to start taking creatine.
 Taking creatine in the hopes that it will make you bigger and stronger without actually eating right properly and going to the gym, is not the answer.
 Creatine is only a supplement, and will only “assist” in attaining your physical goals.

 All the best,